-The assessment for this outcome could be combined with the assessment of the other four outcomes of the unit.
-It is envisaged that an assessment covering all five outcomes would last approximately 2.5 hours.
+The assessment for this Outcome could be combined with the assessment of the other 4 Outcomes of the Unit.
+It is envisaged that an assessment covering all 5 Outcomes would last approximately 2.5 hours.

-Describe the production of safe food in relation to the prevention of food poisoning, food-borne illness and contamination by physical and allergenic materials
+Describe the production of safe food in relation to the prevention of food poisoning, food borne illness and contamination by physical, chemical and allergenic materials.

-- Food poisoning and food-borne disease - Sources, routes and foods commonly involved in food poisoning/food-borne infection - Physical and allergenic contaminants and their sources - Control of food poisoning and food-borne infection and other food safety hazards
+- ♦ Food poisoning and food borne disease - Sources, routes and foods commonly involved in food poisoning/food borne infection - Physical, chemical and allergenic contaminants and their sources - Control of food poisoning and food borne infection and other food safety hazards